 The width of the mortise slot can be increased to permit some side-to-side flexibility in the tenon position.
-The mortise width dial has three positions.
-In the standard (smallest) position, the Domino tenon will fit snugly into the mortise slot.
-In the middle position, the mortise slot will be 6 mm wider than the Domino tenon.
-In the widest position the mortise slot will be 10 mm wider than the Domino tenon.
+The mortise width lever has two positions.
+In the standard position, the Domino tenon will fit snugly into the mortise slot.
+In the wide position, the mortise slot will be 3 mm wider than the Domino tenon.